simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 ------------------------

-As an SMPI user, you are supposed to provide a description of your simulated platform, that is mostly a set of simulated hosts and network links with some performance characteristics.
-SimGrid provides a plenty of :ref:`documentation <platform>` and examples (in the `examples/platforms <https://framagit.org/simgrid/simgrid/tree/master/examples/platforms>`_ source directory), and this section only shows a small set of introductory
+As an SMPI user, you are supposed to provide a description of your simulated platform, which is mostly a set of simulated hosts and network links with some performance characteristics.
+SimGrid provides plenty of :ref:`documentation <platform>` and examples (in the `examples/platforms <https://framagit.org/simgrid/simgrid/tree/master/examples/platforms>`_ source directory), and this section only shows a small set of introductory